 Brethren, we will call your attention to another branch of the subject, in our concluding remarks.
 It is one of the peculiar blessings of the Gospel dispensation, that Christian Churches have the privilege of choosing their own pastors, and of putting them into office.
 This privilege should be highly prized by us; and is it not a privilege that should be exercised with great caution, at the present moment?
-If it should be asked, why so careful at the present time, we answer: If the enemy of souls is not exerting his influence to of introduce a corrupt ministry into the Churches, then a number ten, eminent for their piety and knowledge in the Christian ments eligion, who have gone before us, and who were instruing, and feeding the saints with knowledge and understandperhap of building them up in the truth of the Gospel, (which es.) ws is not so common at the present day, in many Churches,) we simplere under delusion; and, instead of departing from the simplere under delusion; and, instead of departing form the degraticity of truth, we are advancing forward to a greater degraticity of truth, we are the knowledge of the Gasnel of the degrafee of correctness in the knowledge of the Gospel of the a Brethren, let us consider well the present state of things; hd, taking the Bible for our only rule of faith and practice, we shall be saved from error, and advance in holiness, and in peace.
+If it should be asked, why so careful at the present time, we answer: If the enemy of souls is not exerting his influence to of roduce a corrupt ministry into the Churches, then a number nen, eminent for their piety and knowledge in the Chrisments eligion, who have gone before us, and who were instruing, and feeding the saints with knowledge and understandperhaps of building them up in the truth of the Gospel, (which es.) we is not so common at the present day, in many Churches,) we simply ere under delusion; and, instead of departing from the simply ere under delusion; and, instead of departing from the degraticity of truth, we are advancing forward to a greater degrater of the Gusnel of the degratee of correctness in the knowledge of the Gospel of the a Brethren, let us consider well the present state of things; and, taking the Bible for our only rule of faith and practice, we shall be saved from error, and advance in holiness, and in peace.
 Farewell!

-ALEX'R H. BENNET, Moderator.
+ALEX'R H. BENNET, Moderator,